frankvegadelgado/alma/README.md

 - A literal in a Boolean formula is an occurrence of a variable or its negation.
 A Boolean formula is in conjunctive normal form, or CNF, if it is expressed as an AND of clauses, each of which is the OR of one or more literals.
 A Boolean formula is in 2-conjunctive normal form or 2CNF, if each clause has exactly two distinct literals.

 - A truth assignment for a Boolean formula $\phi$ is a set of values for the variables in $\phi$.
-The problem Monotone Weighted Xor 2-satisfiability problem (MWX2SAT) asks whether a given Boolean formula $\phi$ in 2CNF has a satisfying truth assignment with at most $k$ true variables using logic operators $\oplus$ on monotone clauses.
+The problem Monotone Weighted Xor 2-satisfiability problem (MX2SAT) asks whether a given Boolean formula $\phi$ in 2CNF has a satisfying truth assignment with at least $k$ true variables using logic operators $\oplus$ on monotone clauses.

 Example
 -----